SIGUCCS

 SIGUCCS (Special Interest Group on University and College Computing Services) is an association of professionals who support and manage the diverse aspects of information technology services at higher education institutions by providing professional development opportunities for SIGUCCS members and other individuals in the field.
 SIGUCCS is one of 34 special interest groups of ACM, the Association for Computing Machinery, the world’s largest educational and scientific computing society.

 Founded in 1963, ACM SIGUCCS focuses on issues surrounding the support, delivery and management of information technology services in higher education.
 Areas of special interest include but are not limited to: end user services (help desk, student labs, training, documentation, consulting), curricular support, audio-visual services, educational technology issues, information technology management, academic technology, and faculty support.

 Conference

-ACM SIGUCCS hosts a single conference annually, typically in October or November.
+ACM SIGUCCS hosts a single conference annually, typically in March or April.
 Conference proceedings are available online through the ACM Digital Library to SIGUCCS members or library subscribers.
 Information about past conferences and SIGUCCS-sponsored travel grants is available on the ACM SIGUCCS Website.

 The SIG hosts webinars throughout the year.
 Ongoing communication to allow networking in between conferences is available through an email discussion list and social media.